llvm/mlir-www/website/content/getting_started/Faq.md

 functionality.
 Such design decisions are usually noted in the dialect or rationale documents.

-## Many dialects define a `constant` operation, I just want to handle these uniformly how to I get a constant value?
+## Many dialects define a `constant` operation, how do I get a constant value generically?

 ```mlir
 #include "mlir/IR/Matchers.h"